engrit-illinois/Covidize-LabOU/README.md

 Required string.
 The distinguished name of the OU to "Covidize".

+### -Uncovidize
+Optional switch.
+Performs the reverse operations to the given lab OU as would be done by the script if `-Uncovidize` was not specified.
+All computers in sub-OUs are moved to the root lab OU.

 ### -Delay
 Optional integer.
 Number of seconds that the script waits between creating an OU and linking GPOs to it.